AmineDjeghri/awesome-os-setup/README.md

 - WinAero Tweaker : customize the appearance and behavior of the operating system in a flexible way (context menu)
 - TaskbarX [link] (https://chrisandriessen.nl/taskbarx), also hide windows taskbar (right click on the taskbar -> taskbar settings-> hide in desktop mode)
 - Fences [link] (https://store.steampowered.com/app/607380/Fences/?l=french) doesn't need steam to autostartup
+- Hide the Windows taskbar (right click on the taskbar -> taskbar settings).
+You can and make it centered and transparent with [TaskbarX]([https://chrisandriessen.nl/taskbarx)

+# NOT UPDATED YET
 ### SSH (needs to be updated and fileZilla)
  - https://github.com/AmineDjeghri/BetterWindowsUX/blob/master/SSH-PPTI-SU.md